James Nesbitt: Personal life

 In March 2010, Nesbitt accepted the ceremonial position of Chancellor of Ulster University, succeeding former Lord Mayor of London Sir Richard Nichols.
 Gerry Mallon, then-chair of the university ruling council, expected Nesbitt to "bring considerable energy, dynamism and commitment" to the post.
 Following his official installation on 8 June 2010, Nesbitt said, "Rather than being just an informal role officiating at ceremonies, I think I can act as an ambassador.
 I have access to an awful lot of people and places because of my work.
 I hope to be a voice that can be heard, not just at the university, but also outside promoting the importance of the funding of education.
 If that involves me being at Stormont, then I'd be very happy to do that.
 Clearly these public spending cuts are going to have an impact and it's important to fight for funding because it's about investing in students and investing in the future of Northern Ireland.
 I believe I can bring something to that, otherwise I wouldn't have taken this on."

 He was appointed Officer of the Order of the British Empire (OBE) in the 2016 New Year Honours for services to drama and to the community in Northern Ireland.

-Nesbitt was born into a Unionist family but now identifies as "an Irishman, from the north of Ireland"; he holds both British and Irish passports.Nesbitt was the keynote speaker at a 2022 rally organised by Ireland's Future.
+Nesbitt was born into a Unionist family but now identifies as "an Irishman, from the north of Ireland"; he holds both British and Irish passports.
+He was the keynote speaker at an October 2022 rally organised by Ireland's Future.